[Watch the Video Below: The Hope of Easter]

 That’s an unanswered question with a Wednesday crucifixion.
 But with a Thursday crucifixion, there is an answer because the next day was the weekly Sabbath.
 The women had to wait until Sunday to go to the tomb.

-Wednesday crucifixion proponents say the women delayed until Sunday because the work of gathering the spices to prepare the body took all day.
+Wednesday crucifixion proponents say the women were delayed until Sunday because the work of gathering the spices to prepare the body took all day.
 However, Scripture tells us that it was Nicodemus who prepared the spices (a mixture of myrrh and aloes) and, along with Joseph of Arimathea, prepared the body for burial on Nisan 14 before sundown.

 John 19:39-40 And Nicodemus, who at first came to Jesus by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds.
 Then they [Nicodemus and Joseph of Arimathea] took the body of Jesus, and bound it in strips of linen with the spices, as the custom of the Jews is to bury.